ispringle/codekata/python/README.md

 the `biset.biset_left()` method returns the index value to _insert_ `t` and not the location of `t` or `-1` if `t` is not in the array.
 Short, sweet, correct.

+## Challenge Three

+Challenge three is not an actual "coding" code kata, instead it is a mental exercise.
+I might eventually do a write-up of my thoughts on that challenge.

+## Challenge Four

+This was fun, and really gotta do it part by part.

+> To what extent did the design decisions you made when writing the original programs make it easier or harder to factor out common code?

+I noticed the patter right away, so factoring out common code was simple a matter of abstracting the few differences between the three core operations (transform data, collect pairs, get min).

+> Was the way you wrote the second program influenced by writing the first?

+Yes, definitely it was.
+I was able to really just copy/paste the first solution and change the relevant indices, plus add/remove conditions when needed.

+> Is factoring out as much common code as possible always a good thing?
+Did the readability of the programs suffer because of this requirement?
+How about the maintainability?

+No, I don't think factoring is always good or needed.
+If I have some trivial, non-complex oneliner, it'd be silly to refactor that into something else.
+At the very least my n oneliners are now n+2 lines.
+Sure it's homogeneous, but readability decreases and as soon as that new function gets used for something ever so slightly different the knee-jerk reaction is going to be to adding to that function, increasing complexity and reducing readability.

+In this case, I do not believe _my_ refactoring effort in any way reduced the quality or readability of the program.
+I will admit that the `cond` optional parameters are not the best way to handle it and there are a few arguments to be passed, but nonetheless, I stand by my solution! :D